uwescience/HackWeek-Toolkit/docs/Budgets/Budgets-Intro.md

-# Budgeting & Funding A Hack Week
+# Budgeting and Funding A Hack Week

 Like any other workshop, hack weeks cost money.
 This includes direct costs such as rooms and catering, as well as indirect costs including the salaries of the organizing committee.

 Below, we have an abbreviated list of costs that commonly occur during a hack week.
 In this folder, you can also find detailed budgets from individual hack weeks, which might give you a closer guidance on how to budget your own event.

 ## Common Budget Items